 Well, I decided that in the face of my own occurring confusion when it comes to my child’s bad attitude, to ask a group of extremely respected parenting experts.
 I call them MOMS.
 But not just any moms, these are great moms.
 The mommy bloggers who blog about momming and tell the truth about it.
 No sugar coating here.

-Here are 5 things these parenting experts do to teach their teenager respect
+Here are 5 things these parenting experts (moms) do to teach their teenagers respect

 1. Ask them if something happened at school or during their day that was hard